Gary 1

 I love this cartoon.
 I am a cartoonist who have been in love with this art, both as a reader and an artist, for more than sixty years, yet I’ve never seen a comic strip treat the matter of a death in the family with such sensitivity.
 It brought tears to my eyes.
 Lynn Johnston took on a subject that for most cartoonists is a land too far.
 The death of a character is tough to enact, almost as much as it is in real life.
 When Farley’s time had come, as was the case with my sister’s cat, it was a reminder, at least for me, that we cannot afford to take life for granted; our beloved ones can depart this life at any time.
 Life is meant to be lived by the day, by the hour, even by the minute.
 Forget the long laid-out plans and take the time to enjoy the sunset.

-7. 12 months ago on Lisa Benson
+7. about 1 year ago on Lisa Benson

 On point, Ms. Benson!
 Yes!